refmdio/refmd/README.md

 - **Anonymous sharing** through one-off links and public publish flows.
 - **Git Sync** so documents stay in step with your repositories.
 - **Plugin extensibility** powered by the RefMD Plugin SDK, enabling community-built integrations that can be toggled per user.
+- **Workspace management** for organizing multiple members, with individually assignable permissions.
 - **API tokens** generated from the profile page for automations and external integrations.

 ## Quick Start